The Duchess of South Somerville” Chat and Chew and Book Signing

 From 2013 to 2019, the World War One Centennial Commission will commemorate the centennial of the Great War, also known as "the War to end all wars."

 The Historical Society of Plainfield will participate in the commemoration of World War One by helping the World War One Centennial Commission identify the monuments located within the City limits that are dedicated to World War One and its veterans.

-The City of Plainfield has a number of World War One monuments including: the Plainfield Veterans' Monument at City Hall and the World War One bronze tablet located inside City Hall; the flagpole monument on Watchung Avenue; flagpole monument at St. Mary's Church; Crescent Avenue Presbyterian Church memorial tablet; and Plainfield High School memorial tablet.
+The City of Plainfield has a number of World War One monuments including: Plainfield Veterans' Memorial Monument, World War plaque at the steps of City Hall, World War One Honor Roll tablet located inside City Hall, flagpole monument on Watchung Avenue, flagpole monument at St. Mary's Church, memorial tablet located inside Crescent Avenue Presbyterian Church, and Plainfield High School memorial tablet.
 It is interesting to note that the War Memorial Flagpole monument at Watchung Avenue is listed in the Archives and Special Collections, Smithsonian American Art Museum.
 The artist was Gaetano Cecere (1894-1985).

 The Historical Society is requesting the assistance of the Public to identify any other World War One monuments or memorial tablets that may be located at churches, parks, or other places.
 Pictures will be taken and descriptions will be written, and then submitted to the World War One Centennial Commission.
 If you know of any other World War One monuments or tablets, please supply your information to the Drake House Museum email@example.com or call (908) 755-5831.